witnet/WIPs/wip-asdpc-number-separators.md

 - For the scope of this proposal, the _number operators_ are `Array::get_float`, `Array::get_integer`, `Map::get_float`,
 `Map::get_integer`, `String::to_float`, and `String::to_integer`.

-- A _decimal separator_ is the character or sequence of characters that mark the separation between the integer part and the decimal part of a number.
+- A _decimal separator_ is the character or sequence of characters that marks the separation between the integer part and the decimal part of a number.

 - A _thousands separator_ is the character or sequence of characters that mark thousands, millions, billions, etc. in